-If you are just setting out on your fostering journey, it is important to note the difference between fostering and adopting – it might not always be immediately obvious, which is why it is vital to do adequate research before committing to anything – with that being said, can you adopt a foster child?
+If you are just setting out on your fostering journey, it is important to note the difference between fostering and adopting – it might not always be immediately obvious, which is why it is vital to do adequate research before committing to anything.

-If you are currently fostering a child, however, and are looking to adopt them, there are a few things you will need to know about this process.
+If you are currently fostering a child and are looking to adopt them, there are a few things you will need to know about this process.
 When you begin your fostering journey, the main reason should not be because you want to adopt.
 Adopting a foster child is not always possible, as complications can arise (such as them still having legal ties to their birth parents).
-However, it can still happen.
+It can however still happen.

 Local Authorities will only approve foster carers adopting a child or young person if there is no possibility of them returning to their birth family.
-Fostering, generally, is always considered as a temporary basis.
+Fostering is generally considered as a temporary basis.
 It is designed to keep young people out of dangerous situations or when they have no one else to care for them.

 - Being over the age of 21.